borglab/gtsam.org/_posts/2021-02-23-uncertainties-part3.md

 where $$\text{Ad}_{T_{WB_i}^{-1}}$$ is known as the *adjoint matrix* or **_adjoint_ of** $$T_{WB_i}^{-1}$$.
 The adjoint acts over elements of the tangent space directly, changing their reference frame.
 Please note that the same subindex cancelation applies here, so we can confirm that the transformations are correctly defined.

-We can also interpret this as a way to consistently _move_ increments applied on the left-hand side (in world frame) to the right-hand side (base frame), which is particularly useful to keep the right-hand convention for the retractions and probability distributions consistent.
+We can also interpret this as a way to consistently _move_ increments applied on the left-hand side (in world frame) to the right-hand side (body frame), which is particularly useful to keep the right-hand convention for the retractions and probability distributions consistent.
 This is the main property we will use in the next sections to define some covariance transformations, and it is already implemented in `Pose3` as [`AdjointMap`](https://github.com/borglab/gtsam/blob/develop/gtsam/geometry/Pose3.cpp#L58).

 ## Distribution of the inverse
-As a first example on how the adjoint helps to manipulate covariances, let us consider the case in which we have the solution of a factor graph, with covariances defined in the base frame as we have discussed previously.
+As a first example on how the adjoint helps to manipulate covariances, let us consider the case in which we have the solution of a factor graph, with covariances defined in the body frame as we have discussed previously.
 We are interested in obtaining an expression to express the covariance in the world frame:

 <a name="inverse-pose"></a>
 <figure class="center">
   <img src="/assets/images/uncertainties/covariance-inverse.png"
     alt="Distribution of the inverse" />
-    <figcaption>Given the covariance of the robot in the base frame $B_i$ (left), and we are interested in obtaining a formula to express the covariance in the world frame $W$ following GTSAM's right-hand convention (right).</figcaption>
+    <figcaption>Given the covariance of the robot in the body frame $B_i$ (left), and we are interested in obtaining a formula to express the covariance in the world frame $W$ following GTSAM's right-hand convention (right).</figcaption>
 </figure>
 <br/>